process-analytics/bpmn-visualization-examples/README.md

 ### Custom interaction examples

 - [Add a popover on a BPMN element](examples/custom-interaction/popover-static/README.md) - add a popover with information to the task found by it's id
+- [Apply CSS classes](examples/custom-interaction/apply-css-classes/README.md) - highlight elements and paths on demand on the BPMN diagram

 ### Miscellaneous examples